 Treat indigestion and constipation and support a healthy digestive system (therefore, aloe vera can help with weight loss).

 Treat arthritis and relieve joint pain.

 Lower blood sugar.

 Treat stomach ulcer.

 Reduces cholesterol and supports a healthy heart.

-Helps to reduce and treat inflammation and infection of the eye and year.
+Helps to reduce and treat inflammation and infection of the eye and ear.

 Improve the look and health of the skin.

-Help keep body balance between acidity and alkalinity (aloe vera is alkaline).
+Help keep body balanced between acidity and alkalinity (aloe vera is alkaline).

 Improves hair growth.